 The second grader dove through six feet of water and pulled the child up to the pool's surface.

-A 7-year-old California boy is being heralded as a real-life superhero for his quick-thinking actions that helped save a toddler drowning in a pool earlier this month.
-Massiah Browne, of Sacramento, was swimming with relatives at his apartment complex in Sacramento on July 19 when he said he noticed something odd.
-"I was just playing in the pool and then I saw a boy at the bottom of the pool," the second grade student told Good Morning America.
-"And I went to go get him."
-Massiah recalled seeing the 3-year-old boy—a stranger—with his mouth and eyes open before he dove through six feet of water and pulled the child up to the pool's surface.
+A 7-year-old California boy was heralded as a real-life superhero for his quick-thinking actions that helped save a toddler drowning in a pool.
+Massiah Browne, of Sacramento, was swimming with relatives at his apartment complex in Sacramento on July 19, 2022, when he said he noticed something odd.
+"I was just playing in the pool and then I saw a boy at the bottom of the pool," the second-grade student told Good Morning America.
+"And I went to go get him," Massiah recalled seeing the 3-year-old boy—a stranger—with his mouth and eyes open before he dove through six feet of water and pulled the child up to the pool's surface.

-Once the toddler was out of the water, Massiah—who has reportedly been swimming half his life—and Savannah are said to have informed an adult family member about the boy.
+Once the toddler was out of the water, Massiah—who has reportedly been swimming half his life—and Savannah were said to inform an adult family member about the boy.
 "He wasn't coming up," the kids' aunt told reporters about the toddler.
 "He was just like, upside down, face down, floating on top of the pool."
-A Sacramento Fire Department spokesperson verified the incident to ABC News, confirming that first responders responded to a 911 call at the apartment complex's pool on July 19.
+A Sacramento Fire Department spokesperson verified the incident to ABC News, confirming that first responders responded to a 911 call at the apartment complex's pool on July 19, 2022.
 According to the spokesperson, bystanders performed CPR on the boy and the child was breathing by the time medical workers got to the scene.

 "The child was transported in critical condition with advanced life support efforts provided by Sacramento firefighters," the spokesperson said.
-Speaking to WNYW, Massiah's mother, Tiara Delvalle, shared that although her son loves the water and has taken swim lessons since he was a toddler himself, she believes his actions that day were pure instinct.
+Speaking to WNYW, Massiah's mother, Tiara Delvalle, shared that although her son loved the water and had taken swim lessons since he was a toddler himself, she believed that his actions that day were pure instinct.
 "You never hear about a 7-year-old saving a 3-year-old, so it was very shocking," said Delvalle, who said she rushed to the scene from her apartment after being alerted of the incident by relatives who were at the pool with her son.

 According to the Centers for Disease Control and Prevention, drowning is the leading cause of death for kids between the ages of one and four in the United States.
 It is also the second leading cause of death for older kids up to age 14.
 The American Academy of Pediatrics (AAP) recommends these four water safety tips to keep youngsters safe in and around water:

-1. Close, constant, attentive and capable adult supervision at all times and use of life jacket by both adults and children.
+1. Close, constant, attentive and capable adult supervision at all times and the use of a life jacket by both adults and children.

 2. Install four-sided pool fencing at least 4 feet tall with self-closing and self-latching gates to avoid unsupervised access to water.